dogtopus/SoftPotMagic/README.md

 You can get the pointer of the calibration data by using `calib_t *calib = SoftPotMagic.getCalib()` and save it.
 Use `SoftPotMagic.setCalib(calib)` to load calibration data to the library.
+If your SoftPot does not report `POS_FLOAT` when not touched, you might also want to adjust the ADC zero level by using the `SoftPotMagic.autoCalibZero()` when not touching the SoftPot.
+The value obtained by this call will be stored in the calibration data and can be fetched using `getCalib()`.
+You can also then call `SoftPotMagic.autoCalibZero(false)` multiple times to get a maximum value of ADC readings where it should be zero.

 In addition to the calibration, you need to also specify the largest size of a single point touch via `SoftPotMagic.setMinGapRatio()`, which is represented as